opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 ## 92. Further arguments before the Court of Appeal and the Appellate Division

-(1) From time to time, requests are received for further arguments to be presented before the Court of Appeal after the conclusion of the hearing of the appeal.
+(1) From time to time, requests are received for further arguments to be presented before the Court of Appeal or the Appellate Division after the conclusion of the hearing of the appeal.
 Such requests should not be made as all relevant arguments should have been presented at the hearing proper.

 (2) The Honourable the Chief Justice has therefore directed that as a general rule, unless asked for by the Court of Appeal or the Appellate Division itself, the Court of Appeal and the Appellate Division will not receive further arguments after the conclusion of the hearing of the appeal.